Axpert Inverters, are they the giant killer in off grid solar generation?

 Also the fact there are far fewer semiconductor switches in a LF transformer based inverter, again, makes it far more preferable in harsher (i.e non climate controlled) environments.

-Although the Axpert inverter represents very good value initially on paper, it is none the less a very entry level product and built with cheap parts.
+Although the Axpert inverter represents very good value on paper, it is none the less a very entry level product.
 The more competent and reliable low frequency transformer based battery inverter is always a better option, but of course comes at a higher cost, and for good reason.
 They are far more robust and dependable and therefore more suitable for reliable daily off grid energy supply.